 The foil from the Hershey Kisses really bring out the gold and silvery charm of a gingerbread house like this.
 For those with a limited number of candy on hand, this house shows you that you can build a wonderfully detailed and unique looking gingerbread house with just clever uses of one candy and some frosting.
 The kisses provide the window accents, the shingles and the lawn decorations, all without a last minute trip to the store.
 Plus, this house is wonderful for all those that like a little touch of gold as well.

-Smarty Candy Roof House with Green Frosting Wreath
+Smarty Candy Roof Decoration with Green Frosting Wreath

 A house that just breathes winter with it’s fun use of layering smarties to form a brilliantly multi-colored roof.
 Inspired use of frosting creates some very wintery icicles along with a nice decorative wreath.
 To round things out are some tasty looking gummy bushes along with a lovely use of candied hearts to show the love and care to create this gingerbread house.